hectormiguel1/CDA-Final-Project/README.md

  Accounts are printed in the format: {account_id} {accout_balance}

  ## Transactions-gen:
- To compile this application, with cargo and rustc installed, go inside account-gen directory and run cargo build --release, for a release version of the tool, this linux and windows version can be found inside the target/release subfolders.
+ To compile this application, with cargo and rustc installed, go inside transaction-gen directory and run cargo build --release, for a release version of the tool, this linux and windows version can be found inside the target/release subfolders.

  This application also employes multithreads/multicore design to generate transactions for up to 100 accounts at a time.